Maximal towers and ultrafilter bases in computability: Introduction

 Each ultrafilter base is a maximal tower.
 In the cardinal setting, one has $\mathfrak t \le \mathfrak u$.
 Correspondingly, since $\+U_\B \sub \+T_\B$, we trivially have $\+T_\B \le_s \+U_\B $ via the identity reduction.
 The following indicates that for many natural Boolean algebras, ultrafilter bases necessarily have computational strength.

-\begin{prop} Suppose that the degrees of sets in~$\mathbb B$ form a Turing ideal~$\+K$.
+\begin{prop} Given a Turing ideal~$\+K$, let ~$\mathbb B$ be the Boolean algebra of sets with degree in~$\+ K$.
 Then for each $\mathbb B$-ultrafilter base~$F$ and associated function~$p$ in the sense of Definition~\ref{df:assoc_fcn}, the function~$p$ is not dominated by a function with Turing degree in~$\+K$. \end{prop}

 \begin{proof} Assume that there is a function $f \ge p$ in~$\+K$.
 The conditions {$n_0=0$} and $n_{k+1} = f(n_k)+1$ define a sequence that is computable from some oracle in~$\+K$, and for every~$k$ we have that $[n_k, n_{k+1})$ contains an element of $\bigcap_{i\leq k} F_i$.
 So the set